developerruhul/frontend-checklist/README.md

 ### Tasks

 - [ ] Convert any applications that you made above to be rendered on the server side using Next.js
+- [ ] Create your personal blog and import all your posts

 ## Go Beyond

 > ### Everything shown in this phase is optional and is not really required for you but if you would like to try them out, go ahead and have a look.

-- [ ] Learn about Express a little
+- [ ] Learn about Node & Express a little

 ### Tasks